 In the major part of the Corridor the allowed axle load is 22.5 t and the meter load 8 t, whereas the possibilities in Poland are more restricted.
-On the other hand, in Lithuania and Latvia the axle load is 25 t and in Estonia even 32 t.
+On the other hand, in Lithuania, Latvia and a stretch in the Netherlands (Betuweroute), the axle load is 25 t and in Estonia even 32 t.